 We’ll kick off the list with the closest tubing hill to Denver at Echo Mountain Resort.
 Located less than an hour from the Mile High City, the Echo Mountain Tubing Hill is a convenient place to get your thrills seven days a week.
 The tubing hill is open to those 36″ and taller, no one can ride in someone’s lap here.
 Online reservations are required.

-Race your pals here or link up amongst your group and create a tube-chain.
+Race your pals here or link up amongst your group and create a tube chain.
 The covered conveyor lift will bring you back to the top of the 6-lane tubing hill.
-Idaho Springs is the closest town for apres-tubing, located 30 minutes to the north beside I-70.
+Idaho Springs is the closest town to apres-tubing, located 30 minutes to the north beside I-70.
 Skiing-wise, the beginner’s mountain is perfect for those learning their craft, with 85 acres of terrain including night skiing.

 The next destination up is Summit County, which houses three tubing hills.
 Starting with Copper Mountain, folks enjoy this tubing hill because of its thrilling banked curves and easy access from the East Village base area.
 The Copper Tubing Hill features four lanes of fun and the ability to link up with your family.

 You can get tickets at the Guest Services office in East Village, or by calling the 866 # below.
 Once you sign a waiver you’re good to go and pick up your tube to the left of Super Bee chairlift.
 Check the calendar online for hours of operation.
 Riders must be 36″ inches tall.
 The Copper Mountain Ski Resort features around 2500 diverse acres of skiable terrain.